Problem

 Process

-We mapped IA patterns to understand how social apps
+We mapped how social apps

 create connection